 By Schakel, W.J., Knoop, V.L., and Van Arem, B.

-May We Trust Results of Car-following Models Calibration Based on Trajectory Data?
+Can Results of Car-Following Model Calibration Based on Trajectory Data Be Trusted?

 By Punzo, V., Ciuffo, B.F., and Montanino, M.